paulocabrita-ionos/digital_models/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: "Bug Report"
-about: Report a bug in the SECA project
+about: "Report a bug in the SECA project"
-labels: bug
+labels: ["bug"]
 ---

 ### Description